Legal insurance plans work in a variety of ways. Depending upon the plan, features may include some of the following:

 While typically charging for the privilege of selling their plans, some plans which engage in network marketing report that more than half of their associates do not sell even a single plan.
 Be very careful about paying for the opportunity to participate in any multi-level marketing scheme, as often the largest profits are in the sale of the opportunity as opposed to the product ostensibly being marketed through the scheme.

-If you search the Internet, you will find a lot of information about prepaid legal services and legal insurance plans, and complaints by former sales associates and customers.
+If you search the Internet, you will find a lot of information about legal insurance plans, and complaints by former sales associates and customers.